Debbie Leigh-Holder MBACP (Accred) UKRCP Reg.

 I believe everyone has the resources for personal growth, and I am commited to helping people work through their difficulties.

-I work to promote the process of healing through a holistic approach, working with all aspects of the person, the emotional, physical, mental and spiritual, treating the whole person, combining past, present and future and identifying specific areas that require change
+I work to promote the process of healing through a holistic approach, working with all aspects of the person, combining past, present and future and identifying specific areas that require change.

 I am happy to offer a free no obligation telephone consultation prior to booking an appointment, I would be able to answer any questions you may have and you can see if you feel comfortable talking to me.